 Cuyamaca Rancho State Park – This park has over 100 miles of multi-use trails.
-Maps are available at the visitors center.
+Maps are available at the visitor’s center.
 Nearby Lake Cuyamaca offers fishing and boating opportunities.
-Campsite with a picnic table and fire rink are located onsite.
+A campground with picnic tables and fire rings is located onsite.
 Reservations are necessary during high season.

 Volcan Mountain Wilderness Preserve – This preserve has one main trail to the top of Volcan Mountain (about 5 miles round-trip).